IgnacioGLB/git-course-1/README.md

 ### What is Git?

-With Git, the develipers don’t just check out the current version of the files and work from them, they actually mirror the entire version history.
+With Git, the developers don’t just check out the current version of the files and work from them, they actually mirror the entire version history.
 Each developer always has a complete copy of everything.

 A central server is still used, but should the worst happen, then everything can still be restored from any of the